yurri-yeskov/sport-score-recorder/README.md

 ### Guts
 #### Redux
-The entire state of the app is maintained at the top level of the app and passed down to scorecard components.
-Mostly, the Redux store is setup to hold all of the user's rounds and courses as well as the current round and course.
-For the MVP, these are the same.
+- Entire state of the app is maintained at the top level of the app
+- State passed down to scorecard components
+- Store mostly setup to hold all of the user's rounds and courses as well as the current round and course
+- For the MVP, these are the same.

 #### React Router
-Sits at the top of the app and directs traffic to components appropriately.
-While the router will eventually be helpful in sending the user to a login page and displaying different courses or holes, right now it is employed to select holes to add shots or edit par.
-This involves a combination of route paraments and dynamic links.
+- Sits at the top of the app
+- Directs traffic to components appropriately
+- Eventually will be helpful in sending the user to a login page and displaying different courses or holes
+- Right now employed to select holes to add shots or edit par
+- Involves a combination of route paraments and dynamic links.

 ## Deployment
-This app is available as a live demo at https://scorecard.collinargo.com.
-This domain is registered with Google Domains and is hosted on an AWS server.
-PM2 is used to run the app continuously, while nginx directs network traffic to it.
-Finally certbot was used to generate SSL certificates for the site.
+- Available as a live demo at https://scorecard.collinargo.com
+- Registered with Google Domains and is hosted on an AWS server
+- PM2 is used to run the app continuously
+- nginx directs network traffic to it
+- certbot was used to generate SSL certificates for the site

 ## Future Plans
 - Redux undo/redo features